rng-guy/NFSMWBartender/APPENDIX.md

 * The game automatically assigns the helicopter-exclusive callsign to all helicopters.

-* For callsigns, Bartender ignores vehicles that are helicopters or don't exist in the game.
+* For callsigns, Bartender ignores vehicles that are helicopters or don't exist in VltEd.
 Bartender also ignores all callsigns other than `patrol`, `elite`, `rhino`, and `cross`.

 * If you don't define a valid `default` callsign, Bartender uses `patrol` instead.

 * If you define no vehicle callsigns and no `default`, Bartender disables its callsign feature.

-* The game will only draw up to 8 cop icons (not counting the helicopter) on the mini-map.
-Removing this limitation proves rather difficult because it's tied to the broader UI code.
+* You might see cop vehicles get or lose their icons when they shouldn't.
+This happens because the game only draws the mini-map icons of the first 8 currently flagged cops in its memory, so some of them may suddenly (dis)appear if any cops before them get or lose their flags.

-* For cop detection, Bartender ignores vehicles that are helicopters or don't exist in the game.
+* For cop detection, Bartender ignores vehicles that are helicopters or don't exist in VltEd.

 * If you define no vehicle settings and no `default`, Bartender disables its detection feature.